AELE LAW LIBRARY OF CASE SUMMARIES:

 injuries suffered during kitchen work assignment.
 While the prisoner claimed

-that the jail failed to provide him with reasonably safe equipment and
+that the jail failed to provide him with reasonably safe equipment and adequate

-was required.
 Spiratos v.
 County of Chenago, 815 N.Y.S.
 2d 288 (A.D.
-3rd
+3rd Dept. 2006).
+[N/R]

-Mother of youthful incarcerated son with
+Mother of youthful incarcerated son with alleged

-alleged disabilities, including emotional problems, and auditory and visual
+disabilities, including emotional problems, and auditory and visual

 hallucinations, as well as other mental health concerns, could not pursue

-claims for money damages under the Individuals with Disabilities Education
+claims for money damages under the Individuals with Disabilities Education Act

-Act (IDEA), 20 U.S.C.
+(IDEA), 20 U.S.C.
 Sec.
-1400 et seq. regarding educational services
+1400 et seq. regarding educational services required to

-Alabama Department of Youth Services (ADYS) nor its employees could be
+Youth Services (ADYS) nor its employees could be held liable for allegedly not

-held liable for allegedly not providing the juvenile with services to which
+providing the juvenile with services to which he was allegedly entitled under

-he was allegedly entitled under the Americans with Disabilities Ac (ADA),
+the Americans with Disabilities Ac (ADA), 42 U.S.C.
+Sec.
+12112(a), as the

-sued in their official capacities were entitled to Eleventh Amendment immunity,
+Department and the individual defendants sued in their official capacities were

-and the individuals could not be sued in their individual capacities under
+entitled to Eleventh Amendment immunity, and the individuals could not be sued

-ADA.
+in their individual capacities under ADA.
 McReynolds v.
-Alabama Department of Youth Services, No. 2:04-CV-850,
+Alabama Department of

-426 F. Supp.
+Youth Services, No. 2:04-CV-850, 426 F. Supp.
 2d 1247 (M.D.
 Ala.
 2006).
 [N/R]

 Pennsylvania prisoner failed to present evidence

-from which a reasonable jury could conclude that he was fired from his
+from which a reasonable jury could conclude that he was fired from his prison

-were present before he filed any grievances.
+before he filed any grievances.
 Williams v.
-Meyers, No. 03-3938,
+Meyers, No. 03-3938, 165 Fed.

-165 Fed.
 Appx.

 201 (3rd Cir.
 2006).
 [N/R]

-An inmate doing work at or for a prison does
+An inmate doing work at or for a prison does not

-not qualify as an employee under federal minimum wage laws, and is therefore
+qualify as an employee under federal minimum wage laws, and is therefore not

-not entitled to minimum wages for hours worked.
+entitled to minimum wages for hours worked.
 Loving v.
-Johnson, No.
+Johnson, No. 05-10679

-05-10679 2006 U.S. App.
+2006 U.S. App.
 Lexis 16968 (5th Cir.).
 [N/R]

-Prisoner's allegation that he was transferred
+Prisoner's allegation that he was transferred to

-No. 05-40578, 2006 U.S. App.
+05-40578, 2006 U.S. App.
 Lexis 12033 (5th Cir.).
 [2006 JB Jul]

 Inmate suffering from chronic obstructive

-pulmonary disease from dust and smoke accompanying his work as a welder
+pulmonary disease from dust and smoke accompanying his work as a welder failed

-failed to show that he had informed the supervisor of the prison unit overseeing
+to show that he had informed the supervisor of the prison unit overseeing

 prison jobs of the risk to him allegedly posed by his working conditions.
+Since

-Flanyak v.
-Hopta, No. 3:04-1634, 410 F. Supp.
+No. 3:04-1634, 410 F. Supp.
 2d 394 (M.D.
 Pa.
 2006).
 [N/R]

 A federal prisoner's lawsuit under the Federal

 Tort Claims Act (FTCA), 28 U.S.C.
 Secs.
-1346(b), 2671-80, alleging that
+1346(b), 2671-80, alleging that he was

-18 U.S.C.
-Sec.
 4126.
 Cordoba v.
 Morrison, No. 04-3642, 155 Fed.
 Appx.
-933
+933 (8th Cir.
+2005).

 (8th Cir.
 2005).
 [N/R]